hilkenan/formgen-react/README.md

 ## License

-Copyright (c) 2018 to hilkean and individual contributors.
+Copyright (c) 2018 to hilkenan and individual contributors.
 Licensed under MIT license, see [LICENSE](LICENSE) for the full license.